mrkrd/cochlea/README.rst

   }

-Please, when you use any of the models, always cite the original publications describing the model.
+When you use any of the models, always cite the original publications describing the model.